 - Arduino boards

 - Programming syntax and semantics

 - Programming logic

-    The certification is currently only available in the US, but will be opened in more countries during 2019.
+The certification has been rolled out worldwide (except Brazil).
 If you’d like to learn more about Arduino Fundamentals, download the user guide.
 Additional information can also be found here.